salixrosa/sousMazin/README.md

 sousMazin
 =========
-(*"under the rainclouds"*)

-This is an under-development theme built for WordPress 4.3+, designed and built by me, [**Willow Sells**](http://www.willowsells.com).
+This is an under-development theme built for WordPress 4.3+, designed and built by me, [**Willow Sells**](http://willowsells.com).

-This theme uses a [WTFPL](http://www.wtfpl.net/), so feel free to use the theme, copy the code or design, do pretty much whatever you want.

-NOTE: USE AT YOUR OWN RISK.
-This theme works for me; that doesn't mean it'll work for you.
-Additionally, I do not recommend attempting to use this theme if you are a plugin junky.
-I have not considered maximizing plugin compatibility in this theme.
-I am also prone to lecturing people who over-use plugins.
+This theme uses the [WTFPL](http://www.wtfpl.net/).
+USE AT YOUR OWN RISK.
+I AM NOT RESPONSIBLE FOR... anything from which I can legally divest myself of responsibility.

+This theme began years ago as both a very poorly-executed learning experience and an attempt to get into that blogging thing.
+Or maybe really just as something to entertain myself with while visiting family.
+Either way, the notion has always been that learning is great and sharing knowledge is great, et cetera.
+Use the whole theme, or whatever you want.
+Ask me why I did things the way I did, or see if there's any more interesting info about this theme or over at [my site](http://willowsells.com).

 sousMazin 1.0
 -------------------------
-I don't really do version numbers, but here I am, applying a version number to this theme.

-sousMazin 1.0 has many of the same front-end design aspects of the original sousMazin theme.
-However, the previous theme was less like a WordPress theme and more like a nonsensical combination of lines of code that just happened to do the things I needed them to do.
-The original sousmazin theme was written, for the most part... a long time ago.

-Suffice it to say, sousMazin 1.0 is much more like a WordPress theme done right.
+The previous "version" of sousMazin worked enough to be used, but only barely.
+Virtually all of that code has been trashed -- however, sousMazin 1.0 is being built with the similar design principles to sousMazin, especially visual design principles.

+In theory, when this is done, it'll be sousMazin 1.0.
+Or sousMazin 2.0, if you consider the terrible but technically functioning previous version.
+I've heard people talk about the importance of well-structured version numbers, but really, I don't think any of that is exactly relevant here.

 ### Current Theme Features

 ** This theme is in an exceptionally bare-bones state at this time.
 This list will be filled out as work continues. **

+- Responsive Layout